hatfieldlibrary/marc_data_migration/README.md

 Some optional reports are only available when using the `--replace-fields` argument to update records with OCLC data: `--track-fields`, `--track-title-matches`.
-Other optional report run independently: `--check-control-field-db`, `--duplicates`, `--check-duplicate-main`, and `--compare_oclc_numbers`.
+Other optional reports can be run independently: `--check-control-field-db`, `--duplicates`, `--check-duplicate-main`, and `--compare_oclc_numbers`.
 Some of these reports use a relational database table.

 These reports are admittedly ad hoc and may not be useful for other projects.
 See `reporting` directory for details.